kaist-cp/view-hw/README.md

     + CoqIDE: configure it to use `_CoqProject`: `Edit` > `Preferences` > `Project`: change
       `ignored` to `appended to arguments`.

-## Results of the existing work
+### Results of prior work

-- Our proofs are based on [the existing work](https://github.com/snu-sf/promising-arm) for ARMv8-view, originally named "Promising-ARMv8".
-The existing work contains 1) the proof of the equivalence between ARMv8-view and ARMv8-axiom, and 2) some proofs about certification.
-On the other hand, We have extended the existing proofs of ARMv8 to hold persistency as well.
-In addition, we newly proved the theories of Px86-view and Px86-axiom.
+- Our proofs are based on [a prior work](https://github.com/snu-sf/promising-arm) for ARMv8-view, originally named "Promising-ARMv8".
+The prior work contains:
+    1. the proof of the equivalence between ARMv8-view and ARMv8-axiom
+    2. some proofs about certification

 - Theories included in the code but not directly related to what we did are:
   + Theorem `certified_deadlock_free` in `src/lcertify/CertifyProgressRiscV.v`: